Steigner/Robo_Medicinae_I/README.md

 ## Video

 ## Citation
-If you want to cite, please quote as Master's Thesis.
+If you want to cite, please cite as Master's Thesis.

 **Note:** Please read the whole file before copying the cite, there are additional tags for the full citation.